benfreke/docker-templates/README.md

 A collection of Dockerfiles and Docker Compose files for easier local development.
 Do not use these in production without optimisation

+## How to use

+1. Make sure [Docker](https://docs.docker.com/) is installed on your macahine
+1. Copy the entire `scripts` directory to your project
+1. Copy the chosen docker-compose file (from the `compose` directory) to the root of your project, and rename it to `docker-compose.yml`
+1. In your terminal, type the command `docker-compose up`

 ## Assumptions

 1. Your path on the server will be `/var/www/html`